Information for Students

 Documentation of a student’s disability may be required to determine if a student is eligible for services including accommodations.
 Appropriate documentation must have the following components:

-- provided by a qualified professional, unrelated to the student
+- provided by a licensed and credentialed professional, unrelated to the student

 - on letterhead